no spam, unsubscribe anytime.

 For many parents who have children with autism, not knowing the child's whereabouts is a daily fear.
 Children with autism sometimes wander away from their homes and it's important that law enforcement have the necessary training to handle these types of situations.
 If a child with autism is lost, different measures may need to be taken to find him or her than if the situation involves a child who doesn't have autism.

 We need to provide our law enforcement with background training on autism and how it might affect the behavior of children who have wandered off.
 An encounter with a lost child with autism has the potential to be confusing and harmful if police aren't educated on the nature of autism.

-Dear Attorney General Eric Holder,
+Dear Attorney General Loretta Lynch,

 A missing child is a nightmare for any parent and law enforcement agency.
 But a lost child with autism can be a whole different situation.
 Children with autism sometimes have the propensity to wander, but the protocol for locating them needs to be handled with specialized methods and care.